jucazyn/jucazyn.github.io/_pages/steam-track.md

   - /physics-track
 ---

-Here are the STEAM-related courses I've taken.
+Here are the science- and technology-related courses I've taken.

 ## 2025/1
 - **Introduction to Field Theory** taught by Prof. Marco A. C. Kneipp